Vancouver

 its stunning landscapes, friendly people

-to offer.
-Take the time to learn the key
+has to offer.
+Take the time to learn

-road rules before you go and you’ll be all
+the key road rules before you go and

 Key